MouzaAlameri-sec/MouzaAlameri-sec/README.md

  Currently working on |
-- Working on creating an SIEM environement using WAZUH + FIM
+- Working on creating a SIEM environement using WAZUH + FIM